estefania2812/MyClinic/README.md

 University Project:
 Design and development of an Android Application for a Hospital.
-The app is oriented to the doctors that log in with their licence number and password.
+The app is meant to be used by the doctors who log in with their licence number and password.
-Some functions of the app: - Show doctors schedule.
+Some functions of the app: - Show the doctor's schedule.
-                           - Enter to the clinical history of a patient in order to see his data, treatments, visits, illnesses and make changes if needed.
+                           - Access the clinical history of a patient in order to see his personal information,                                       treatments, visits, medical conditions and make changes if needed.
                            - Arrange new visits for a patient.